 Depending on the software you can set it up to measure how many users are going onto different pages/URLs or you can measure different events that have been triggered, such as button clicks/taps.

 Before getting into the temptations of picking your tool, you should define the user journey you want to track.
 This is just a case of sitting down with a pen and paper and working out the ideal user journey you want someone to go through to reach your business goal.

 To make sure you're not including unnecessary stages, it's a good idea to start at the goal itself and work backwards, defining the fewest steps required to reach it.
 This represents the ideal journey of a user, sometimes known as the ‘happy path’.
 You can have several of these per site/product for each different goal you want users to accomplish.

 Then it's a case of picking your weapon in terms of software, which will be dependent on what you're looking to track (see below).
-Installing the tag for this on your website so it is present on every page, which should be a quick dev task.
+You then install the code tag for this on your website so it is present on every page, which should be a quick dev task.
 Once you've checked this is up and running properly you can then set up your funnel to collect your data.

 Almost all software tracks user journeys and funnels like this in a different way (some look at sessions, others at users, some at events and there are other variants besides).
 Thus it is quite common to have different funnels giving you different numbers for your conversion rate.
-Understand how different software tracks and what is most important to you and then stick to one.
+You should learn how different software tracks users and what is most important to you and then stick to one.

 It is pretty common for different types of traffic to warp your conversion rates.
 If it suddenly drops, a good first port of call is to check with your marketing team if they have been buying in or gaining from social traffic that behaves differently (often this is less likely to convert).